 It is very interesting.

 And Samson?
 How does he fit in this quintuplet?
 Is he anywhere in the same league as Isaac, and Joseph, and Samuel, and John the Baptist?
 He certainly had the potential to be in that league.
-And by far, he is the least of these according to his works, and his faith.
+By far, he is the least of these according to his works, and his faith.
 And it is very obvious to me that a great deal more was expected of him than he accomplished.
-If he was given the same circumstances to start out with as Isaac, and Joseph, and Samuel, and John the Baptist, and look at what they accomplished, was God not disappointed by how little Samson actually accomplished?
+If he was given the same circumstances to start out with as Isaac, Joseph, Samuel, and John the Baptist, and look at what they accomplished, was God not disappointed by how little Samson actually accomplished?
 I think He was.

 He was, as alluded to in the beginning, full of potential.
 And he did not reach it.
 Not by a long shot.
 But, he did what God asked of him, at least the minimum.
-And maybe I am selling him too far short.
+Maybe I am selling him too far short.
 But, we can see from I Corinthians 3 that he had the potential of gold, silver, and precious stones, but he produced wood, hay, and stubble.
 What could have been?
 What might have been?

 We are going to finish in Hebrews.
 I know I did not get very far into it.
 But, this was the introductory message where we had to get a lot of these facts set, and out of the way.
 It is a set up for the stories which will follow because you cannot really understand the story of Samson unless you see him in context.